-The Early Years environment is designed to be adapted according to the interests of the children allowing spontaneous learning opportunities whilst adhering to the core principles.
+The Early Years environment is designed to be adapted according to the interests of the children providing spontaneous learning opportunities adhering to the core principles.

 Daily Phonics is developed based on The Jolly Phonics programme and Letters and Sounds.
 The children learn how to say the sound, recognise and write the written symbol .The sequence in which the Letter Sounds are introduced promotes success for reading/writing simple words.
 Words that cannot be ‘sounded out’ are called Common exception words and these are also taught e.g. I, the, he, she etc.